AlexsLemonade/reproducible-research/docs/setup_instructions/github_gitkraken_setup_instructions.md

 GitKraken will then open a browser window to link your GitHub account.
 If you are not already signed into GitHub, you first will be prompted to log in.

-Once you are loggined in, you should grant GitKraken permission to link with your GitHub account.
+Once you are logged in, you should grant GitKraken permission to link with your GitHub account.
 Click "Authorize Axosoft":

 <img src="screenshots/github/gitkraken_authorize_axosoft.png" alt="GitKraken Axosoft Authorization " width="500">